 Our project builder will help you easily launch your next project in a snap!
-Since you only pay for completed (and researcher cancelled) sessions, feel free to launch a project just to see what the project builder experience is all about.
-You can also schedule a demo with one of our research consultants to learn more about User Interviews.
+You can also schedule a demo with one of our team to learn more about User Interviews, or you can test out our project builder experience on your own.

 These options help us tailor the rest of the project builder to your needs.
 For instructional purposes, we'll be showing screenshots for a consumer 1-on-1 online study throughout this guide.
 Please note that if you choose a different audience, study type, or study format that the project builder may look slightly different, as we populate fields specific to those selections.